konsteva/Dominant-Color-Extraction-UnsupervisedML/README.md

 For example the red part of the photo above is the bathroom scene:
 ![](Sample%20Images/bathroom.jpg)

-# Time Magazine Covers: 2 Dominant Colors 1923-2022
+# Time Magazine Covers 1923-2022: 2 Dominant Colors
 ![](Sample%20Images/Time_Magazine_Covers.png)